 For my money it pushes it just as far as you can - without stepping over the line.
 The only shame about this is that there is really no impact on Peri's character because of the attack.
-This could have probably been addressed in a rewrite but, given the last-minute completion of the script, it doesn't seem likely there would have been time.
+This could

-The key point about this scene, and it is crucial for what is to come, that it makes vou lose trust in the Doctor.
+The key point about this scene, and it is crucial for what is to come, that it makes you lose trust in the Doctor.
 This is precisely what it is there for.
 Others will disagree with me about the bluntness and the violence, but it is there for a point.